Alumni News | Spring 2024 | Miami Magazine | University of Miami

 Denver ’Canes hit the slopes of the Keystone Resort in Golden, Colorado— the first-ever DCC Hurricanes Ski Team.

-’Canes Communities Step up to Challenge Cancer
+’Canes Communities Step Up to Challenge Cancer

 Dolphins Cancer Challenge XIV garnered support from alumni in South Florida and around the country, who walked, worked out, and even skied to raise money for lifesaving cancer research at Sylvester Comprehensive Cancer Center at the University of Miami Miller School of Medicine.